Synthetic Fabrics: An Environmental Fashion Faux-Pas?

 The biggest issue with spandex is the fact that it makes up a lot of our garment waste.
 While it is possible for spandex to be recycled, it rarely happens (especially at the post-consumer level).

-Also known as polyacrylonitrile and acrylonitrile, acrylic fabric is stretchable and moisture-wicking, properties that make it perfect for those eco friendly sweat pants of yours—although it’s also found in sustainable rain boots, hats, eco friendly gloves, fair trade blankets, and, interestingly, wigs.
+Also known as polyacrylonitrile and acrylonitrile, acrylic fabric is stretchable and moisture-wicking, properties that make it widely used in less-than-sustainable sweaters, sustainable blankets, and other knits.

-Acrylic fibers are polymers derived from coal or fossil fuel-based chemicals.
+Acrylic fibers are polymers derived from coal or fossil fuel-based chemicals and are some of the most environmentally damaging among all synthetic materials examples.

 The main ingredient in nylon fabric is none other than petroleum oil, which requires an energy-intensive process in order to manufacture the fabric.